kristingmunder/RedCapHealthFair/docs/required_programs.md

 development and basic programming.
 In fact, the ANKI flash card app was made using Python scripts.
-We use python scripts to automate some of the heavy lifting when transferring data between REDCap projects and these stored repositories and to run tests to ensure that any chages won't cause any technical errors.
+We use python scripts to automate some of the heavy lifting when transferring data between REDCap projects and these stored repositories and to run tests to ensure that any changes won't cause any technical errors.

 It is important to note that we utilize Python 3.
-This is mentioned because there are some version of the python programing langauge that are distributed as Python 2.7.
+This is mentioned because there are some version of the python programming language that are distributed as Python 2.7.
 Most Apple macOS computers come already installed with Python 2.7, but you'll still need to follow the instructions below to ensure you have the appropriate version.
 Here we list the recommend ways to install python